veloraq/veloraq-dashboard/README.md

 - Search recent listings with advanced filters
 - Export filtered results to CSV
 - Run instant investment analysis on any property
+- Data cached to JSON or Google Sheets

 ### 3. Analyze Investments
 Input any property details to calculate comprehensive financial metrics including: